 ROLAND TR606 DRUMATIX (1981)

-The Roland TR-606 Drumatix was a portable programmable analogue drum machine that was designed to tandem with the TB303 Bassline synth to provide solo artists with rhythm accompaniment.
+The Roland TR-606 Drumatix was a portable programmable analogue drum machine designed to tandem with the TB303 Bassline synth to provide solo artists with rhythm accompaniment.
 While the squelchy oddness of the TB303 later became synonymous with Acid House, the TR606 was almost dated by the time it was released, thanks to the advent of digital drum machines.
-It was only used as a demo tool by acts like HEAVEN 17, while OMD were one of the few bands that used it in its own right on the ‘Dazzle Ships’ album.
+It was used as a demo tool by acts like HEAVEN 17, while OMD were one of the few to use it in its own right on the ‘Dazzle Ships’ album.

 Iconic Example Of Use: OMD ‘Silent Running’